Tetras-Libre/helm-charts-interactive-services-dev/README.md

 #  helm-charts-interactive-services

+THIS IS A DEV VERSION DO NOT USE IN PRODUCTION AS IS

 Helm charts interactive services

 This collection of Helm Charts is tailored for datascientists !
 It is primarily designed to work with Onyxia but they can also be used as regular helm charts.